garrandall/popular-music-data/tracks/i-ve-got-love-on-my-mind-natalie-cole.md

 When I think of your tender kiss, ah

-Then and there I start to unwind, ooh, in your arms
+Then and there I start to unwind, oh in your arms

 I like to be, yeah, caressing you gentle